 Several microalgae species have been studied as fishmeal alternatives in aquaculture.
 Nutrient profile, cultivation ease, and cost-effectiveness determine species selection.
 Some of the most studied microalgae are:

 1. Chlorella is a popular microalgae for aquaculture diets due to its high protein content (50-60% crude protein) and richness in critical fatty acids, vitamins, and minerals.
 Tilapia, salmon, and rainbow trout develop better and convert feed better with chlorella.
 It grows easily in large-scale systems and can be grown with wastewater, making it environmentally beneficial.
 Chlorella could partially replace fishmeal in aquaculture feeds because to its excellent digestibility and nutrient density[17].

 2. Spirulina: A blue-green algae or cyanobacterium with high protein content, essential amino acids, and bioactive substances including phycocyanin and carotenoids.
 Spirulina provides 50-70% protein for fish, especially tilapia, carp, and prawns.
 It is rich in omega-3 fatty acids, which improve farmed fish nutrition.
 Fish immune systems and illness resistance are also improved by Spirulina's antioxidants.
 Spirulina is more expensive to grow than other microalgae, restricting its use in large-scale aquaculture[18].
 3. Haematococcus pluvialis, a freshwater microalga, produces large amounts of astaxanthin, a useful antioxidant and carotenoid for fish, particularly salmonids and crustaceans.
 Astaxanthin improves fish flesh colour and immunity.
 Haematococcus improves fish health and performance in aquaculture diets while having less protein than Chlorella or Spirulina.
-Studies on its high astaxanthin content have examined its effects on fish health, immunity, and flesh colouration[19].
+Studies on its high astaxanthin content have examined its effects on fish health, immunity, and flesh coloration[19].

 4. Tetraselmis, a marine microalga, offers potential as a fishmeal replacement due to its balanced nutritional profile, including high protein (50-60%) and fat content.
 Fish like sea bass, gilthead seabream and prawns are drawn to it.
 Highly digested Tetraselmis can boost farmed fish growth and survival.
 It can replace fishmeal in marine aquaculture systems because it is easy to grow[20].